Party Dance

 A

-version.
-Great blues vocals from Kate mixed with intricate guitar work,
+original version.
+Great blues vocals from Kate mixed with

 |